 (2) If the accused person, or any one of several accused persons adduces any evidence, the prosecutor shall be entitled to address the court again, prior to the closing address, if any, of the accused person or persons or his or their counsel.

-74. (1) Where, at any stage of a trial it appears to the court that the charge is defective, either in substance or in form, the court may make such order for the alteration or addition of a charge, as the court thinks necessary to meet the circumstances of the case:
+Amendment of charge and variance between charge and evidence 74.
+(1) Where, at any stage of a trial it appears to the court that the charge is defective, either in substance or in form, the court may make such order for the alteration or addition of a charge, as the court thinks necessary to meet the circumstances of the case: